owncloud/ocis/services/collaboration/README.md

 ## Storing

 The `collaboration` service persists information via the configured store in `COLLABORATION_STORE`.
 Possible stores are:
-  -   `memory`: Basic in-memory store and the default.
+  -   `memory`: Basic in-memory store.
+Will not survive a restart.
+This is not recommended for this service.
   -   `redis-sentinel`: Stores data in a configured Redis Sentinel cluster.
-  -   `nats-js-kv`: Stores data using key-value-store feature of [nats jetstream](https://docs.nats.io/nats-concepts/jetstream/key-value-store)
+  -   `nats-js-kv`: Stores data using key-value-store feature of [nats jetstream](https://docs.nats.io/nats-concepts/jetstream/key-value-store).
+This is the default value.
   -   `noop`: Stores nothing.
 Useful for testing.
 Not recommended in production environments.

 Other store types may work but are not supported currently.